okrichards/DREU-Olivia-Richards/README.md

 ### Week 7- July 20, 2018

 **Weekend:** This past weekend, I went to the Ballard Seafoodfest!
 I ate some yummy scallops and explored the area!
 I also explored Green Lake.
-It's beautiful (photo above).
+It's beautiful.

 **Research:** To begin the week, I worked on the analyzing a paper papers for related work in the broader team’s literature review.
 Also, I transcribed several days of audio recordings from one family that is participating in the Echo deployment study.
 It’s funny how many times a child can listen to the same song over and over again!!
 In the middle of the week, I shifted focus to my individual project and I’m finally closing in on over 150 Amazon Reviews being coded.
 I’m going to continue to analyze my sample until I feel that i’ve reached saturation.
 I also went on another home visit for another family’s onboarding into the study.
 This time, I led interview and Dr. Kientz was there for support.
 Towards the end of the week, I met with two women from industry in the UX/HCI space, from Starbucks and Amazon.
 They were extremely helpful and I’m truly thankful for their time and expertise.
 Additionally, I worked more on analysis of Amazon reviews and I feel that my codebook is becoming more precise and effective.